2024-CMPU9010-GROUP-3/PROJECT/Documentation/retrospectives/week7.md

 ### **1. Mad**

 - **Prototype not good enough**: A team member has expressed their frustration with the development of the front-end prototypes, especially in adding the new features and improving usability and user-friendliness.
 They hope to discuss it in a group and reach a consensus on the way forward because it involves both front-end and back-end.
+- **Slow Frontend Progress**: Another team member has expressed their frustration with the slow pace of the frontend development.

 ### **2. Sad**